Turner Freeman v Kit Baigent and Maddy Sutton – Supreme Court proceedings 2019/00193289

 In a similar vein to the above, another of Terence Goldberg’s victims is also an ex-employee of the firm, Mr Michael Hyland.
 It is widely reported that on leaving Turner Freeman Lawyers, Terence Goldberg commenced proceedings against his ex-employee, alleging that Mr Hyland had taken and misused confidential data from the firm by way of client information, with Turner Freeman claiming that Mr Hyland had contacted former clients for his and his new employers’ benefit, and to the detriment of Turner Freeman Lawyers.

-One thing we can say for certain is that Terence Goldberg, as stated in Roseanne Beckett’s affidavit of 7 March 2018 (as available on this site), is using the court as his own personal plaything, and is unjustly using the court as a method of bullying and harassing those who displease him.
+One thing we can say for certain is that Terence Goldberg, as stated in Roseanne Beckett’s affidavit of 7 March 2018 (as available on this site), is using the court as his own personal plaything, and is unjustly using the court as a method of bullying and harassing those who displease him (as well as for the purposes of obtaining moneys by improper means (as here)).
 Roseanne Beckett is another of those taken to court by Mr Goldberg, and the said affidavit was filed during those proceedings.

 The bitter irony, too, is that Kit Baigent was latterly the solicitor with carriage of that matter in Terence Goldberg v Roseanne Beckett (2015/00354540), with Kit Baigent appearing in court on Terence Goldberg’s behalf on several occasions.
 Fiona Seaton previously had carriage of the matter, however, Kit Baigent stepped in after Ms Seaton left the firm.